EdD in Higher Education and Social Change

 • identify and a realistic plan for completing the remaining degree program learning outcomes during the dissertation process.

-If the student’s review committee determine that the student’s progress and plans are sufficient, the student will be approved to submit their dissertation proposal.
-Otherwise, the committee will articulate for the student what further learning must be demonstrated before the student begins work on the dissertation.
+• If the student’s Review Committee determine that the student’s progress and plans are sufficient, the student will be approved to submit their dissertation proposal.
+Otherwise, the Committee will articulate for the student what further learning must be demonstrated before the student begins work on the dissertation.
 (See section below on “What happens when the student fails an exam”

 When the student passes the Oral Comprehensive Exam, they will proceed to work on and then submit the Dissertation Proposal for review by the same three faculty.

+4. Dissertation Proposal.
 The faculty will evaluate the dissertation proposal with the following criteria in mind.
 If the proposal does not meet all criteria, faculty will work to help the student to make the necessary improvements within a two-month period of time.

 The student will: